Strong mechanical squeezing in a microcavity with double quantum wells: Abstract

 \section{Abstract}

-We address the creation of squeezed states of a mechanical resonator in a hybrid quantum system consisting of two quantum wells placed inside a cavity with a moving end mirror pumped by bichromatic laser fields.
+In a hybrid quantum system composed of two quantum wells placed inside a cavity with a moving end mirror pumped by bichromatic coherent light, we address the formation of squeezed states of a mechanical resonator.
 The exciton mode and mechanical resonator interact indirectly via microcavity fields.
-Under the conditions of the generated coupling, we predict squeezing of the mechanical-mode beyond the resolved side-band regime with available experimental parameters.
-Finally, we show that the squeezing of the mechanical mode is robust against the phonon thermal bath temperature.
+Under the conditions of the generated coupling, we predict squeezing of the mechanical-mode beyond the resolved side-band regime with existing experimental parameters.
+Finally, we show that the robustness of this squeezing against thermal fluctuations is important for practical applications of such systems.\\